vzafrin/learn-git/lessons/using-the-desktop.md

 # Using the Desktop Client

-If you're new to git and the command line generally, a good way to become more familiar with git and GitHub is to use one of their desktop clients (they have versions for both Macs and Windows).
+If you're new to Git and the command line generally, a good way to become more familiar with Git and GitHub is to use one of their desktop clients (they have versions for both Macs and Windows).

 To install the [GitHub Desktop head over to the download page](https://desktop.github.com/).

+Follow some of the start guide about the buttons and where things are located in the graphical user interface.

 Now that you have everything installed, let's take a look at the [GitHub Flow](https://guides.github.com/introduction/flow/).
+Having some understanding of the GitHub workflow will help the following steps make more sense.

 ## Clone a repository